Starting a New Business? Here’s What They Haven’t Told You (Part 1)

 There are, however, a lot of things that these resources leave out.
 Some of these aren’t quite as sexy as getting someone to write you a check or picking a logo, but they are imperative for any new business.
 Over my next two blog posts, I’m going to pass along 10 things I’ve learned from representing dozens of startups, and through my own swings and misses.
 Here are the first 5:

-2. You will have a disagreement with your partner/co-founder/vice-president, etc. A bad one.
-You can’t possibly predict every scenario, and problems arise.
+With your partner/co-founder/vice-president, etc. You can’t possibly predict every scenario, and problems arise.
 How you handle these issues in the early years, when the problems likely aren’t all that bad, will go a long ways towards defining how you handle them when they have some real dollars tied to them.
 You must spell out your partnership relationship up front.
 The single biggest source of litigation that we see among small businesses is partnership disputes.

-4. Copiers are expensive.
 And even then, the ones you can barely afford came off the assembly line in the 90s.
 Have you ever looked at what a copier costs?
 A medium-duty seven year old machine can easily run you $10k. $10k!
 A heavy-duty one may be on par with a German automobile.
 But if you use them, they are worth their weight in gold.
 In our business, a good machine is crucial to daily operations.
-Despite all of the error messages we get (it’s the beeps that are really annoying), our copier has been a great tool.
+(Despite all of the error messages we get), our copier has been a great tool.